 Beth M. Howard is an author, blogger, and radio commentator.
 She is also known for being the (former) resident of the American Gothic House, where from 2010 to 2014 she ran the Pitchfork Pie Stand.
-Her books include Making Piece: A Memoir of Love, Loss, and Pie; Ms. American Pie: Buttery Good Pie Recipes and Bold Tales from the American Gothic House; and her most recent memoir, Hausfrau Honeymoon: Love, Language, and Other Misadventures in Germany.
-She has written for the New York Times, Real Simple, Country Living, and many other publications; she’s been featured on CNN, CBS This Morning, BBC, and NPR; and she has given a TEDx talk about the healing powers of pie.
-She blogs at The World Needs More Pie.
+Her books include World Piece: A Pie Baker’s Global Quest for Peace, Love, and Understanding; Making Piece: A Memoir of Love, Loss, and Pie; the cookbook, Ms. American Pie: Buttery Good Pie Recipes and Bold Tales from the American Gothic House; and Hausfrau Honeymoon: Love, Language, and Other Misadventures in Germany.
+She has written for the New York Times, Real Simple, Country Living, and many other publications; she’s been featured on CNN, CBS This Morning, BBC, NPR, and more; and she has given a TEDx talk about the healing powers of pie.
+She is a regular commentator on Tri States Public Radio and blogs at The World Needs More Pie.
 (View full bio.)

-Order paperback or ebook from Amazon, IndieBound, your local bookstore or library.
+Order from Amazon, Indiebound, your local bookstore or library.

 Recognize this painting?

 You know American Gothic by Grant Wood.
 But did you know the house in the painting is real?
 It’s in Eldon, Iowa, and I lived in it for four years, from 2010 to 2014.
 I stayed even after discovering 7-foot-long snakes also living in it!
 I ran the Pitchfork Pie Stand inside the house while, outside, tourists posed in front day and night, sometimes peering in my windows.
 I occasionally go back to do a pop-up pie stand.